LSWarss/LSWarss/README.md

 ### I'm a Runner, Developer and Cloud fan
 - 👔 I'm currently working for [SAP](https://www.sap.com/index.html) as Cloud Support Engineer
 - 🏫 I'm currently studying Computer Science in Katowice
-- 📚 I'm currently learning/using: JS+React, Python, Java, Docker, Kubernetes and all around Cloud
+- 📚 I'm currently learning/using: Python, Java,Kotlin + Android, Docker, Kubernetes and all around Cloud
 - 🥅 My goals for 2020: Get through all Jumanji level that year gives us and contribute to more projects

 ### Connect with me: